codazoda/notes/InterviewOutline.md

 	- Summarize your work history.

-	- What made you decide to apply here?

 	- What experience have you had with scrum?

 - Environment

-	- Tell me about your preferred development environment
+	- Tell me about your preferred development environment (OS & IDE)

 - HTML